Venue & General Information

 It is your responsibility to maintain your stand in a clean condition at all times.
 We have made arrangements for basic stand cleaning for shell scheme stands only to be carried out in the evening before the show opens each day.
 Space-only stands need to arrange their stand cleaning with ExCel Venue Services.
 The cleaning of exhibits will always remain your own responsibility as will any special services that may be required such as the removal of bulk rubbish.
 At the end of each day, please put your full bin bag in the aisle so that it can be collected by the cleaners.
 Any items left in the aisles will be considered litter and disposed of.

-PLEASE NOTE that we expect every space-only contractor to be ordering necessary waste and recycling bins for build-up and breakdown.
+PLEASE NOTE that we expect every space-only contractor to be ordering necessary waste and recycling bins for build-up and dismantling.
 Details on how you are managing your waste must be included in your Method Statement.
-You will incur charges if you or your contractor leaves excess waste during build-up and breakdown.
+You will incur charges if you or your contractor leaves excess waste during build-up and dismantling.

 Water and Waste